mozillascience/studyGroup/lessons/SG-T4-Rpackages/makingRpackages2_ToeDip.md

 ![](../img_p2/wolakR_with_man.png)

-then move the `.Rd` file you just edited into this folder.
+then move the `SDI.Rd` file you just edited into this folder.